Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 The second rule to remember here is that while you should be having lots of fresh fruits and veggies every day, make sure you cook, peel, chop, seed, dice, and/or puree most or even all of them.
 Peeling and seeding fruits and veggies will remove the toughest insoluble fiber altogether.
 Chopping, cooking, and pureeing will mechanically break down the insoluble fiber in fruits, vegetables, beans, and nuts before you eat it, making it much less likely to provoke problems.

-If you're just starting to re-incorporate insoluble fiber into your diet, one of the best ways to begin is to blend fresh fruits into smoothies with a bit of soy or rice milk, and a dose of Tummy Fiber for the extra safety of a high soluble fiber foundation.
+If you're just starting to re-incorporate insoluble fiber into your diet, one of the best ways to begin is to blend fresh fruits into smoothies with a bit of soy or rice milk, and a dose of your soluble fiber supplement for the extra safety of a high soluble fiber foundation.
 Use a base of bananas, mangoes,

-and/or frozen peaches for more soluble fiber, and add just a handful of strawberries, blueberries, cherries, and/or pineapple.
+and/or frozen peeled peaches for more soluble fiber.
+Add just a handful of strawberries, blueberries, cherries, and/or pineapple.
 Blend the drink until totally smooth and you'll really minimize the insoluble fiber.

 It's also helpful to make sure you're already eating as much of the healthiest soluble fiber foods as possible: root veggies (sweet potatoes, pumpkin, beets, rutabagas, carrots, etc.), mangoes, bananas, peeled apples and peeled pears, peeled peaches and apricots, and avocados.